Calling all Firebirds fans!

 Some away games stand out from the rest.
 Over academic breaks, Carthage teams frequently take out-of-state trips to tune up for the season, explore local landmarks, and boost their chemistry.

 Occasionally, passports are needed.
-Recent destinations included Italy and Puerto Rico, along with a bunch of warm southern states.
+Recent destinations included Spain and Puerto Rico, along with a bunch of warm southern states.

 The Connections